rawmind0/rancher-zk/readme.md

 # How it works

-* The docker has the entrypoint /usr/bin/start.sh, that check rancher-metadata server connectivity and starts confd.
+* The docker has the entrypoint /usr/bin/start.sh, that check rancher-metadata server connectivity, starts confd and monit.
 It checks, reconfigures and restart the zookeeper cluster, every $CONFD_INTERVAL seconds.
-* Zookeeper memory params could be overrided, by JVMFLAGS env variable.
+* Zookeeper memory params could be overrided by JVMFLAGS env variable.
 * Scale could be from 1 to n nodes.
 Recommended to use odd values: 3,5,7,...
 * Default env variables values:
 CONFD_BACKEND=${CONFD_BACKEND:-"rancher"}       # Default confd backend